Michelle Watt: Biography

-Watt was born in 1977, the daughter of Jim, a boxing world lightweight champion, and Margaret Watt.
-When Watt was 18 years old, in 1995, she and her family suffered the loss of her brother, Jim, one year her junior, in a car accident.
+Watt was born in 1977, the daughter of Jim Watt, a boxing world lightweight champion, and his wife, Margaret.
+In 1995, when Watt was 18 years old, she and her family suffered the loss of her brother, Jim, one year her junior, in a car accident.

 In 2008, Watt became one of the hosts of "60 Minute Makeover" on ITV.

 On 24 June 2015, Watt committed suicide.
 She was experiencing pain following a surgical procedure.
 Watt had been suffering from headaches and blackouts when she visited an eye doctor for tests in 2014; after being told she needed to go to a hospital immediately, she was given CAT scans and MRI tests, which showed she had calcium deposits on her optical nerve.
 A lumbar puncture operation was performed to discover the root of her medical condition, a procedure her father later disclosed that she had done despite the Watts' supposed knowledge that actor George Clooney had been suicidal after having one performed on him.